 Breeding pom pom crabs

 Unfortunately, as far as we’re aware, no one has figured out how to breed pom pom crabs in the aquarium.
-All of them are wild-caught, which is unfortunate and can affect wild populations.
+All of them are wild-caught, which is unfortunate and can affect wild populations if not done responsibly.
 Captive crabs will mate and produce eggs, but raising the planktonic larvae to adulthood has proven highly challenging.

 What’s known is that pom pom crab females carry eggs for around two weeks after mating.
 After hatching, the young strike out on their own immediately.